Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ### INT8 GEMM Benchmarking

 We now look at peformance numbers for the various flavours of INT8 GEMM.
-For these benchmarks we wrap the C++ APIs for cuBLASLt and CUTLASS as PyTorch extensions.
+For these benchmarks, we wrap the C++ APIs for cuBLASLt and CUTLASS as PyTorch extensions.
 A detailed guide to timing CUDA kernels with PyTorch can be found [here](https://www.speechmatics.com/company/articles-and-news/timing-operations-in-pytorch).
 Benchmarks were run on a T4 GPU with input tensors of shape [2048, 1920] and [1920, 1920].
 While mileage may vary for different input shapes, we found the following conclusions to be consistent over a variety of shapes/sizes.

 ####  INT8 vs INT32 output precision

 $$D=\alpha AB+\beta C$$

 One important factor which determines INT8 GEMM performance (formula above) is the required output type.
-The matrix multiplication will always have INT8 dtype for matrices A and B, which then accumulate the outputs into INT32 within the kernel,  but we need to decide whether output C should be INT8 or INT32.
+The matrix multiplication will always have INT8 dtype for matrices $A$ and $B$, which then accumulate the outputs into INT32 within the kernel,  but we need to decide whether output C should be INT8 or INT32.

 INT32 return type will be slower as four times as much data is written out (and read into the next kernel).
-We will also have to dequantize after the matmul to return to FP16.
+We'll also have to dequantize after the matmul to return to FP16.
 In comparison, INT8 return type is faster but there is a trade-off: accuracy will be made worse, as we need to requantize the output from INT32 to INT8 within the kernel.
 More information on this can be found {earlier in the blog}.
 If the next operation requires FP16 input we will also have to dequantize.
 However, if we require INT8 for the next kernel an INT8 output type can be ideal.

 In summary, the decision is very much dependent on the accuracy/performance trade-off, as well as the specifics of the model architecture.